argoste/bago/doc/developer_manual.md

 to be as similar as possible to the good UMLGraph by [Diomidis Spinellis](http://www.spinellis.gr).

-Keep in mind that bago knows nothing about modelling, it does not understand your diagram.
+Keep in mind that bago knows nothing about modelling, nor it understands your diagram.
 You are in charge for making the model meaningful and truthful.